 I instinctively shouldered my 12 gauge and swung the gun through the bird to get ahead of it and pulled the trigger.
 The pheasant fell neatly from the overcast sky, and the first bird of the morning was in the bag.

-Passing It On After lunch, we headed out for the afternoon hunt.
+After lunch, we headed out for the afternoon hunt.
 We broke into three groups, just as we had that morning.
 I was paired with Frank and Janelle Bleier, a father-daughter pair that came to Nebraska by way of Long Island.

 This was Janelle's first hunting experience, although at age 15 she's already an avid outdoorswoman.
 She has gone fluke fishing with her dad in New York's Great South Bay.
 She has climbed 10 of the 46 highest peaks in the Adirondacks and hopes to eventually complete all 46, a distinction that would earn her a place in the prestigious Adirondack Forty-Sixers Club.
 At age nine, she completed a 15-hour climb up 5,344-foot Mount Marcy, the highest peak in New York.
 And she's shot .22s with her dad and tagged along once on a grouse hunt.